Home office new work

 1. home office as the new norm

-What was laughed at not so long ago has now become the norm for many: the home office.
+What was ridiculed not so long ago has now become the norm for many: the home office.
 Working from home is now the new normal for entire families.
 Video conferencing defines workplaces and classes.
-Seventy-three percent of Gen Z wish they could continue to work from home to make better use of their time.
-Many workers believe they work well and efficiently with their colleagues in the home office.
+Seventy-three per cent of Gen Z wish they could continue to work from home to make better use of their time.
+Many employees believe that they work well and efficiently with their colleagues in the home office.
 To make remote work a success, communication skills are more important than ever.

 2. compatibility of private life and work

-Between work, home study and caring for relatives, many people increasingly want to organize their time freely.
-As a result, employee demand for personal time will also change.
+Between work, studying at home and caring for relatives, many people increasingly want to organise their time freely.
+As a result, employees' demand for personal time will also change.
 Employers, on the other hand, are increasingly interested in the private time their employees spend at home.
-Many of them are apparently relaxed about this: 60 percent of Gen Y and one in two of Gen X would accept that their private use of time in the home office is transparent.
-Personal presence in the office will be a cost factor in the future if hygiene and safety distances have to be observed there.
-In addition to streamlining ideas, new work models will emerge that combine presence time and home office.
+Many of them are apparently relaxed about this: 60 per cent of Gen Y and one in two of Gen X would accept that their private time use in the home office is transparent.
+Personal presence in the office will be a cost factor in the future if hygiene and safety distances have to be observed.
+In addition to the streamlining of ideas, new working models will emerge that combine presence time and home office.

 3. virtual conferences replace business trips

 The virtual conference room is coming.
-Because business trips at home and abroad are increasingly becoming the exception.
-One in two respondents would prefer to take part in video conferences in the future rather than go on a business trip.
-Among Generation Y, the figure is 61 percent.
-Almost two-thirds of Generation Y can even imagine team meetings in virtual reality.
-Home Office
+This is because business trips at home and abroad are increasingly becoming the exception.
+One in two respondents would prefer to take part in video conferences in the future than go on a business trip.
+The figure for Generation Y is 61 per cent.
+Almost two thirds of Generation Y can even imagine team meetings in virtual reality.
+Home office

 Source: https://computerwelt.at/news/3-trends-zu-new-work-so-veraendert-sich-unser-job-alltag/